html-screen-capture-js/html-screen-capture-js/README.md

 [![NPM version](https://img.shields.io/npm/v/html-screen-capture-js.svg)](https://www.npmjs.com/package/html-screen-capture-js)
 [![Github Release](https://img.shields.io/github/release/html-screen-capture-js/html-screen-capture-js/all.svg)](https://github.com/html-screen-capture-js/html-screen-capture-js/releases)

-A tiny 10KB highly-customizable single-function javascript/typescript library that gets a webpage, and returns a new lightweight self-contained HTML document.
-The library removes all external file dependencies while preserving the original appearance.
+A tiny, highly-customizable, single-function javascript/typescript library that captures a webpage and returns a new lightweight, self-contained HTML document.
+The library removes all external file dependencies while preserving the original appearance of the page.
+At only 12KB, it offers unparalleled speed and peerless reliability.

 This library can be used to: